-(a) because the IWF (Internet Watch Foundation) has asked us to block a particular site to protect children and our customers from potentially illegal content.
+(a) The IWF (Internet Watch Foundation) can ask us to block a particular site to protect children and our customers from potentially illegal content.

-(b) we receive an order from the Courts requiring us to prevent access to a certain site, for example in order to help protect Copyright – this is a legal obligation we must comply with.
+(b) The Courts can order us to prevent access to a certain site (for example to protect copyright) – this is a legal obligation.

-The Internet Watch Foundation (IWF) is an independent body funded by the European Union and Internet Service Providers such as Virgin Media.
-The IWF operates a confidential hotline for Internet users to report criminal online content that exploits children.
-The IWF works with law enforcement to eliminate the sources of this type of content, whilst also working with its member ISPs, including Virgin Media, to remove access to this type of content.
+The Internet Watch Foundation (IWF) is an independent body funded by the European Union and internet service providers such as Virgin Media Business.
+Their confidential hotline lets internet users report criminal online content such as child sexual abuse images.
+Then working with law enforcement, their mission is to eliminate the source of this content.
+The IWF also works with its internet service provider members (including Virgin Media Business) to remove access to it.

-Working with the IWF helps protect children around the world and also protects Virgin Media customers from potentially illegal content.
+Working with the IWF helps protect children around the world and also protects our customers from accessing this kind of illegal content.

-For more information on the work that IWF do please visit their site: http://www.iwf.org.uk/
+For more information on the work that IWF do, please visit their site: www.iwf.org.uk

-The use of the internet has changed dramatically over the last few years, with the advent of superfast broadband services, and more and more of us are enjoying catch-up TV, listening to music or watching the latest movies online.
-Virgin Media’s network is able to deliver all of this great content quickly and easily – but we are aware that there are some sites on the internet that may be distributing content unlawfully.
+The use of the internet has changed dramatically over the last few years.
+Superfast broadband services mean more and more of us are enjoying catch up TV, listening to music or shopping online.
+Our network can deliver all of these services quickly and easily – but we know some websites may be acting unlawfully.